AldoRuizP/CodingChallenges/src/Easy/IntersectionOfLists/README.md

 ## Description

-Given 3 sorted lists, find the intersection of those 3 lists.
+Given 3 sorted lists, find the first intersection of those 3 lists and return it.
+If there's no intersection, return -1

 ## Starting Point